Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 – Read my essential Taiwan travel tips.

-– Get a discounted HSR ticket to Taichung in advance online or book a 3-day unlimited HSR pass.
+– Get a discounted HSR ticket to Taichung in advance and read how to book them.
 Get NTD100 off these or any other Klook deals by signing up with my referral link first.

 – Catch a bus directly from Taoyuan Airport to Taichung or order a ride with a private driver.